SMT-COMP/smt-comp/rules/rules25.md

+<h1 style="text-align: center;">20th International Satisfiability Modulo Theories Competition (SMT-COMP 2025): Rules and Procedures</h1>

+**François Bobot**, CEA List, France https://github.com/bobot

+**David Déharbe**, CLEARSY, France, david.deharbe@clearsy.com

+**Martin Jonáš** Masaryk University, Czechia, martin.jonas@mail.muni.cz

+**Dominik Winterer**, ETH Zürich, Switzerland, dominik.winterer@inf.ethz.ch

+*This version revised 2025-2-12*

 Comments on this document should be emailed to the SMT-COMP mailing list (see below) or, if necessary, directly to the organizers.

-# Communication
+# 1 Communication

 Interested parties should subscribe to the SMT-COMP mailing list.
-Important late-breaking news and any necessary clarifications and edits to these rules will be announced there, and it is the primary way in which such announcements will be communicated.
+Important late-breaking ne ws and any necessary clarifications and edits to these rules will be announced there, and it is the primary way in which such announcements will be communicated.

 -   SMT-COMP mailing list: [[smt-comp@googlegroups.com]{.roman}](mailto:smt-comp@googlegroups.com)